AniqJaved/Js-Music-Player/README.md

 ### Description

-This is the layout for a portfolio website.
+This is the music player with dynamic functanlities.

 ### Live demo